C3ZIZ/JavaCPUScheduler/README.md

 ### Utilities

-The `Utilities` class contains helper functions that make the implementation easier, such as random process generation or calculation of performance metrics like average waiting time.
+The `Utilities` class contains helper functions that make the code more elegant such as terminal coloring with simple animation.

+### InteractionSystem

+The `InteractionSystem` class serves as the core interactive component of a CPU scheduler simulator containing the initialization, menus, algorithms invoking, and error handling.

 ### Driver

 The `Driver` class is the main entry point of the project.
-It handles the interaction between the user and the scheduling algorithms, allowing the user to select the scheduling algorithm and view the results.
+It handles the interaction between the user and the scheduling algorithms.

 ---